ash-project/reactor/documentation/tutorials/02-error-handling.md

   # NEW: Backoff implementation
   @impl true
   def backoff(error, _arguments, context, _options) do

+  # Hello!
+I'm studying the examples from the documentation and really like your work.
+  # I ran into an issue where, in backoff/4, the error argument is already wrapped in a Reactor.Error.Invalid.RunStepError struct,
+  # so the backoff delay never triggers and the execution falls through to another branch, running without any delay.

+  # Unwrap the error if it's wrapped in a RunStepError
+  reason =
     case error do
+      %Reactor.Error.Invalid.RunStepError{error: inner} -> inner
+      _ -> error
+    end

+    case reason do
       %{type: :network_timeout} ->
         # Exponential backoff for network issues
         retry_count = Map.get(context, :current_try, 0)